 Composite fillings are white and match the surrounding color of the teeth.
 Placement of composite fillings also requires less tooth preparation than a traditional amalgam filling, which means a smaller amount of material is needed to complete the filling.

-It’s important to emphasize, however, that most dental schools do not train dentists to use composite fillings.
+It’s important to emphasize, however, that composite restorations are more technique sensitive.
 Dentists must undergo significant post-graduate training to learn how to use these filling materials properly.
 Placement of composite fillings requires certain precautions in order for the material to bond correctly.
-Dr. Azarbal has completed extensive training in the proper use of these composite resins and is very comfortable placing them—so comfortable, they are the only kind of filling he performs.
+Dr. Azarbal has completed extensive training in the proper use of these composite resins and is very comfortable placing them.

-If you are interested in mecury-free fillings, call us to schedule an appointment, or request an appointment online.
+If you’re looking for a metal-free dentist, call us to schedule an appointment, or request an appointment online.